aitoriasdev/awaken-theme/.github/ISSUE_TEMPLATE/Feature_request.md

 ---
 name: Feature request
-about: Use this template for suggesting a Dawn enhancement
+about: Use this template for suggesting an Awaken Theme enhancement
 labels: enhancement
 ---